 We converted the metabolic model to a metabolite-metabolite graph of primary carbon metabolism using the method of Ranganathan and Maranas (2010).
 A full list of the nodes and edges is available on Zenodo (DOI: 10.5281/zenodo.3366934).
-We then used the networkx (version 1.10) package in python in order to iteratively identify pathways with fewer than 20 nodes connecting Rubisco and fumarate node.
-We checked these pathways against the flux sampling solutions of the Col-0 models and identified pathways which carried a flux substantial enough to account for fumarate accumulation in the model.
+We then used the networkx (version 1.10) package in Python (Version 3.6.9) in order to iteratively identify pathways with fewer than 20 nodes connecting Rubisco and fumarate node.
+We checked the 17 identified pathways against the flux sampling solutions of the Col-0 models and identified two pathways which carried a flux substantial enough to account for fumarate accumulation in the model.
+All other pathways had at least one reaction for which the sampling solutions were either zero or close to zero.
+For fluxes to be considered close to zero, we used a cut-off of 0.4, which is 3 times lower than the carbon flux to fumarate (i.e. not substantial enough to explain our observed accumulation of fumarate in wild-type Col-0 plants).